Opencontour/Opencontour_mousum/docs/Project Window.md

 <hr>

 - **Add Cutter Layer** : Adds another Cutter layer.
 Each additional layer will be sequentially numbered and the Phase Name (pn) should be edited for each.
-See Help Guide section XXXX.
 <hr>

 - **Add Filler Layer** : Adds another Filler layer.
 Each additional layer will be sequentially numbered and the Phase Name (pn) should be edited for each.
-See Help Guide section XXXX.
 <hr>

 - **Non Bench** ![Image](/image/Non Bench.jpg): Non Bench will remove all features if it does not lie on a project’s mid bench interval elevation.
 To use: